elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_api_data.md

 $ elm install elm/json
 ```

-We should see some output to let us know that we're installing the `Http`
+We should see output to let us know that we're installing the `Http` package
-package and the `Json` decoder functions that we'll need.
+and the `Json` package that contains the decoder functions we'll need.

 With that completed, we can now add the `import` declarations to the top of our
 `Main.elm` file.
 Here's what the top of the file should look like: